(reading time: 1 hour, 26 minutes)

 Consensus of the Ice Masters

 The florent came on when Teal and her bare bones crew were halfway around the edge of the icy lake dividing the parties.
 Their approach could be seen clear as day, yet the mutineers didn’t seem to do much preparation.
 Their attention was on the wall of the sink and the roodnock-infested berg above them.
-The sound of their work travelled far; the few bonepickers they had were mining handholds into the wall, starting their ladder toward escape.
+The sound of their work traveled far; the few bonepickers they had were mining handholds into the wall, starting their ladder toward escape.

 Teal had no qualms about approaching with her sword drawn, and neither did most of her followers.
 Dawn and the other young folk were close behind their captain, blades at the ready.
 The only exception was Pearlen, whose suffering eyesight kept her near the back of the procession.
 The Rookr twins awkwardly carried their nest egg between them, as they didn’t dare leave it back at the campsite with a magical thief and murderer about.
 The same worry pressed on Manathan’s skull like a stack of tax law books.
 The skeleton squeezed between Alast and Dawn to reach Teal’s side.